Farouk Afero

-Farouk Achmad (4 June 1938 – 13 April 2003), often credited as Farouk Afero, was a Pakistani-born Indonesian film actor.
+Farouk Achmad (4 June 1938 – 13 April 2003), often credited as Farouk Afero, was an Indonesian actor.
 After making his feature film debut in 1964, he rose to fame in 1970 with Bernafas dalam Lumpur (Breathing in Mud).
 Afero ultimately appeared in more than sixty films.

 Biography

 Afero was born Farouk Achmad in Pakistan on 4 June 1938.
 He was the son of Asgar Ali and Sarifah Bibi.
 By the 1950s the family had migrated to the Indonesian archipelago.
 Farouk Achmad took the name Farouk Afero while working as an amateur boxer.
 He was later cast in the film Ekspedisi Terakhir (The Last Expedition, 1964), a film produced by Ermina Zaenah and directed by Alam Surawidjaja and Sjahril Gani.
 Over the next five years he appeared in several roles, including in Wim Umboh's Sembilan (Nine, 1967) and Laki-Laki Tak Bernama (Man Without a Name, 1969).